Acute Liver Failure in Dogs

 • Nutritional supplements: Supplements such as S-adenosylmethionine (SAMe) or milk thistle (silymarin) have shown partially positive effects on liver regeneration in studies.

-• Bland diet: Special liver diets (commercially available) with adapted protein and fat content are often helpful to relieve the liver.
+• Bland diet: Special liver diets (commercially available) with an adapted protein and fat content are often helpful to relieve the liver.

 Medications for encephalopathy